toto-a/NeuralNet-Variety/ViT_scratch/README.md

   _Difference between sinusoidal embeddings in Transformers and fourier based encodings in recent model like SAM_
 </p>

 As we can see for the sinusoidal embeddings, if we take two groups of two pixels with the same distance between them.
-They will have differents encodings meaning they don't hold the same amount of information, wchich is somewhat wrong.
-The fourier based encodings seems resomve this issue
+They will have differents encodings meaning they don't hold the same amount of information, which is somewhat wrong.
+The fourier based encodings resolves this issue